dhiltonp/sqlalchemy_auth/README.md

 filtered = query.all()
 ```

-In this example, `unfiltered` will contain all Data objects, but the same query later
+In this example, `unfiltered` will contain all Data objects, but the same
-would return a `filtered` subset.
+query later would return a `filtered` subset.

+### Scoped Session Usage

+To support `scoped_session.query` style syntax with `su`, you must run
+`instrument_scoped_session` on the value returned by `sqlalchemy.orm.scoped_session()`.

+If you do not, you will receive `AttributeError: 'scoped_session' object has
+no attribute 'su'`.

 ### Attribute Blocking Limitations